 Gillian Hughes, VP Corporate Sales at Veoo

-The top two reasons for lapses in mobile wallet usage are because consumers either forget to use them or are unsure of which merchants accept them, both of which are can be easily resolved if retailers take measures to move mobile wallets to the front of consumers’ minds.
-By setting up the co-ordinates of your store, customers are able to receive handy notifications when they are 100m away to remind them that they have a voucher they can redeem in store.
-This not only ensures that customers remember to use the voucher, but also prompts them to pay a visit to your store if they are nearby.
+The top two reasons for lapses in mobile wallet usage are because consumers either forget to use them or are unsure of which merchants accept them, both of which are issues that can be easily resolved if retailers take measures to move mobile wallets to the front of consumers’ minds.
+If this is something that brands are willing to invest time into, they will ultimately boost their sales, via schemes such as targeted vouchers, rewards and loyalty programs, however the process needs to be made easier and reciprocal benefits are essential.

 The bottom line is that retailers will see game-changing results if they take full advantage of the capabilities of mobile wallets, a belief that we hold very strongly at Veoo and hence why we are so passionate about our own Mobile Wallet platform, which is designed to help retailers tap into the many advantages on offer.
 Retail is a cut-throat landscape, with fierce competition on all sides, and marketers need a new way of gaining a foothold in consumers’ back pockets.
 With the ability to deliver branded content like offers, coupons and digital loyalty cards, as well as time and location-sensitive offers, the brands that meet their customers’ demand for mobile wallet solutions will be the ones who take the lead.